First woman pilot for Wisconsin Air Services is used to breaking barriers

 “I grew up with four older brothers so the egos and the male dominance does not bother me,” Sherrick said.
 “It’s just another day for me.”

-Born in Minnesota, Sherrick moved with her family to Racine at age 3, when her dad, also a pilot, took a job making corporate flights for SC Johnson.
+Born in Minnesota, Sherrick moved with her family to Racine at age three when her dad, also a pilot, took a job making corporate flights for SC Johnson.

 Sherrick’s interest in aviation didn’t begin until she was 15, a few years after her dad died in 1999.
 It was then that Sherrick’s mom picked her up from school and asked if she wanted to join her on a flying lesson.